nshores/openCuts/readme.md

 last_name = Scissorhands
 phone_number = 5558675309
 my_service = Supercut
-#If no stylist selected - It will default to "Next Available"
+# Optional, If no stylist selected - It will default to "Next Available"
 my_stylist = Sweeney
 ```